The Windbreaker Trend's Spring 2025 Comeback Is Taking Fashion By Storm

 I have to wonder how my college-aged self would have felt about the windbreaker trend that's steadily gaining steam this fashion month.

 None of the designers orchestrating Spring 2025's trends across New York, Milan, and Paris have any idea of how I dressed for a slushy March Friday night in my early twenties.
-But observing how the likes of Prada, Cecilie Bahnsen, and Burberry are tossing weather-proof windbreakers over feathered minis and blindingly bright sequin naked dresses, I can safely assume they know (or are at least trying to harness) the feeling of teetering across a New England campus in heels and a mini dress with a sporty, warm-but-unchic jacket thrown over the top—and to be quickly disposed of in a pile of similar utilitarian jackets shortly after.
+But observing how the likes of Prada, Cecilie Bahnsen, Burberry, and Miu Miu are tossing weather-proof windbreakers over feathered minis and blindingly bright sequin naked dresses, I can safely assume they know (or are at least trying to harness) the feeling of teetering across a New England campus in heels and a mini dress with a sporty, warm-but-unchic jacket thrown over the top—and to be quickly disposed of in a pile of similar utilitarian jackets shortly after.
 Back then, the styling was all about adding the "wrong" layer to the right dress out of necessity.
 It was warm and weather-proof for outside, but it wasn't part of the party look inside.

 The Spring 2025 twist is that, actually, the juxtaposition of a windbreaker and a going-out dress is so right.